edelgrace/blog/content/post/2014-03-06-the-monday-after-is-always-the-worst.md

 ---
 The Monday after reading week is always the worst, that is.
 I told my friend who is from the States that I had reading week and she had no idea what it is.
 It's pretty much a Canadian/Commonwealth countries thing where we get a couple days off in the middle of the semester.
 I heard from the grapevine that reading week started because mid-semester is a period when too stressed out students tend to commit suicide.

 To be honest, reading week makes me more stressed out!
 Mostly because I always plan to be productive and study but then I end up doing nothing at all and it makes me stressed that I did absolutely zilch.
 It definitely doesn't help that all of my midterms are the week after reading week.
-Ay&#8230;
+Ay...

 So what exactly did I do all week, if not studying?